Citi transfer partners: Emirates just added

 Go to the Citi ThankYou website and click “Sign On.”

-You can also log-in to your Citi credit card account and click through to the ThankYou site from there.
+You can also log into your Citibank credit card account and click through to the ThankYou site from there.

-Hover your cursor over the “Travel” tab then click on “Points Transfer.”
+Hover your cursor over the “More Ways to Redeem” tab, then click on “Points Transfer.”

 Scroll down to select the airline you want, then click the “Transfer Now” button next to your desired transfer partner.